 In this article, we'll examine the rules of Caribbean Stud, as well as providing details on odds and suggested strategies.
-Once you've finished reading, you'll be more than prepared for a session at a leading online casino such as Bovada Casino, Club World and Drake.
+Once you've finished reading, you'll be more than prepared for a session at a leading online casino such as Bovada Casino.

 How to Play Caribbean Stud

 While Caribbean Stud Poker does share certain similarities with traditional poker, there are several major differences.
 This section summarizes the rules of the game so you can get started at your favorite online casino as soon as possible.

 Just like other versions of poker, the objective is to create the best hand possible.
 Unlike other games, however, you only need to beat the dealer to receive a payout.

 The player begins by putting down an ante.
 Keep in mind that the required amount differs by location, so always be sure to inquire about the minimum and maximum wagers before committing to a game.
 A progressive side bet is available but optional it usually costs $1.
 At the conclusion of the hand, this bonus pays out if the player has at least a flush.

 Once all bets have been made, the player receives five face-down cards.
 The dealer also receives five, although one of his is turned upwards.
 Players then have a chance to examine their cards.

 At this point, the player must decide whether to raise or fold.
 If they elect to fold, all wagers made so far are lost.
 Choosing to raise, meanwhile, requires the player to bet an amount equal to twice their ante.